szemranamszyca/CarND-Unscented-Kalman-Filter-Project/README.md

 # Unscented Kalman Filter
 Self-Driving Car Engineer Nanodegree Program

 This project contains implementation of Unscented Kalman Filter.
-Project assumptions are the same as at Extended Kalman Filter.
+Project assumptions are the same as at the Extended Kalman Filter.

 [//]: # (Image References)